Table of Contents

 The morning after the wedding, Jacob, who had been a deceiver, awoke to find himself the victim of deceit.
 Inescapable justice had repaid him double for his own double-dealing.
 Enraged he told Laban: “What is this you have done to me?
 Was it not for Rachel that I served you?
 Why then have you deceived me?”
-Then Laban in self-defense pleaded that he was only keeping a local social custom and added, “Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years” (v.
-27).
+Then Laban in self-defense pleaded that he was only keeping a local social custom and added, “Fulfill her week, and we will give you this one also for the service which you will serve with me still another seven years” (Genesis 29: 27).

 Because Leah played a big role in deceiving Jacob, she was unsuccessful in winning her husband’s affections at the beginning.
 For years Jacob had worked and waited patiently for the day when he would have a happy home with his beloved Rachel, only to find himself troubled with two bitter wives (Genesis 30:1, 2, 8, 15).

-The bigamy that had been caused by Laban’s deception brought tension and sadness to the homes of both men.
-The jealousy and misery that accompanied this marriage required special instruction by Moses and a specific command against a man marrying two sisters at the same time “Nor shall you take a woman as a rival to her sister, to uncover her nakedness while the other is alive” (Leviticus 18:18).
+The bigamy that had been caused by Laban’s deception brought tension and sadness to the homes of both women.
+The jealousy and misery that accompanied this marriage required special instruction by Moses and a specific command against a man marrying two sisters at the same time.
+“Nor shall you take a woman as a rival to her sister, to uncover her nakedness while the other is alive” (Leviticus 18:18).